A00272016/WeatherMonitoringSystem_Main_Repo./README.md

 1.Added Devcontainer Successfully and Moving Forward with the code by following Assignment instructions 2.SuccessFully Created Solutionfile, ClassLibrray nad ConsoleAPP for the Project.
+3.Successfully MAde all the files in class library and written some code weatherdata.cs